rpalmerdev/Texture-Ripper/README.md

 # Texture-Ripper
-A misguided attempt to recreate the Texture Ripper tool from ShoeBox with the power of ChatGPT
+A misguided attempt to recreate the Texture Ripper tool from [ShoeBox](https://renderhjs.net/shoebox/) with the power of ChatGPT.

+No, that doesn't mean AI assisted texture extraction.
+It means **I don't know how to code.**

+If I could still use ShoeBox, I would.
+It is/was an amazing program, it just doesn't really work on my computer anymore.

+This is **not** an amazing program, but it gets the job done, more-or-less.

 ![2024-09-18 10_17_20-Settings](https://github.com/user-attachments/assets/17da90ec-4a2d-43b1-bd3f-53facecc2e92)